soumo40/Sentiment-analysis/README.md

 # Sentiment-analysis
 In this project, a predictive model is built using the amazon-review so that it can be tested on further reviews.
-The whole project is done through NLP sentiment analysis using spaCY package.
+The whole project is done through NLP sentiment analysis using spaCY package.<br>
 The list of different accuracy is given below:
 Train Accuracy 73.15%
 Test Accuracy 59.54%